mcevoypeter/2020-aut-cs340lx/labs/19-eraser/README.md

 Here, we just track the locks held during any modification and give an error if the lockset goes to empty.
    - The tests are in `tests/part2-tests*.c`

-   - For simplicity, just assume that we have at most 32-locks in the program.
+For simplicity, assume:
+  1. We track one piece of memory.
+  2. We have one lock.
+  3. We only have two threads.

+This should let you do the intersection and the rest easily in the interests of time.

 --------------------------------------------------------------------------------------
 #### Part 3: Shared-exclusive Eraser